JosephAFerguson/CS4065-CompNetworks/README.md

 the javax. package needs downloaded from https://gluonhq.com/products/javafx/ the org.json package imported in Server.java needs the following:
           in settings.json in vscode or whatever ide, the lib/json.jar file needs referenced.

+## JSON Structure
+Client -> Server:
+{
+    "type": The type of the request.
+I.e. "clientRequest", "action": The action to be performed on the server.
+I.e. "join", "viewBoard",

+}